magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_dhamma-nature.md

 From then on, wherever he went, when asked who his teacher was, he would answer, ‘a mango tree.’
 He didn’t need to receive much teaching.
-A mango tree was the cause of his Awakening to the the teaching leading inwards.
+A mango tree was the cause of his Awakening to the *opanayiko dhamma,* the teaching leading inwards.
 And with this Awakening, he became a monk, one who has few concerns, is content with little, and who delights in solitude.
 His royal status given up, his mind was finally at peace.

-In this story the Buddha was a who developed his practice in this way continuously.
+In this story the Buddha was a *bodhisatta* who developed his practice in this way continuously.
 Like the Buddha as King Mahajanaka, we, too, should look around us and be observant because everything in the world is ready to teach us.

 With even a little intuitive wisdom, we will be able to see clearly through the ways of the world.
 We will come to understand that